therealnathanjohnson/Video-Neural-Style-Transfer/README.md

   --chosen_keyframes 5 10
 ```

-Extract all frames within the min and max chosen keyframes (frames 5 to 15, in this case)
+To extract all frames within the min and max chosen keyframes (frames 5 to 15, in this case):
 ```
 $ python keyframe_selection_utils.py \
   --video "data/video.mp4" \